 This procedure is very safe.
 The biggest risk is using a general anesthetic, to remove the fat tissue from which we isolate the stem cells.
 We always carry out a full pre-anesthetic blood test and use the safest available anesthetics.
 Typically, the fat is collected in about 30 minutes.
 Processing the sample in our lab takes 10-14 days, during which the stem cells are isolated, concentrated and activated.
 In the thousands of animals treated across the world, vets have not noted significant side-effects from this Stem Cell Therapy.

 Yes, your dog will need to undergo anesthesia.
 Some people often worry that their dog may be too old for an anesthetic.
 This isn’t true, anesthesia is safe for older dogs.
 Please see our article on anaesthesia for older dogs here: https://www.stemcellvet.co.uk/how-safe-is-anaesthesia-for-my-older-dog/

 How much does Stem Cell Therapy/PRP Therapy cost?

 The initial telephone consult is free.

 The cost of treatment will vary for each patient depending on the individual clinical condition.
+Prices typically range from £2,000 up to £7,500.
 All treatment and cost considerations are discussed thoroughly at the vet consultation.
-However, the average costs are in the region of:

 Is Stem Cell Therapy covered on insurance?